 You know what I’m talking about: the garbage movement that you sometimes do warming up, or when you’re close to the end of the workout, or when you’re really tired and your attention wanders.

 The mediocre and worse stuff.
 The stuff you do to just “get ‘er done” and be closer to finished.
 The stuff you do because you just “don’t have the time” or you need to hurry.
 The less than excellent.
 The “good enough.”

 I’m not just talking about the gym here.
 I’m talking about the shit reps in your life too.
 We see them.
 (And we recognize them, because we all do them at some point.)

 All of daily human life is littered with shit reps.
 If there was a Contest for Shit Reps, there would be millions of entries.
 People all over are notorious for putting out quantity—not quality—in their work and play lives, in their emotional and family lives too.
 We’re all overworked and (probably) underslept.
 (Is that a word?)
 But is that a reason for mediocre?
 Or just an excuse?

 Whatever it is, stop it.
-Your box (and your body) doesn’t need five more crappy-ass push-ups.
-What’s needed is one more damn straight and tight good push-up.
+Your body doesn’t need five more crappy push-ups.
+What you need is one more straight and tight good push-up.
 Your writing doesn’t need 25 muddled so-so paragraphs: it needs one fantastic sentence.
-Your kids don’t need bad food and TV and another toy.
-They need you.
+Your kids don’t need bad food and TV and another toy: they need you.
 A focused, dedicated, and persevering you.
 They need quality, not quantity.
 They need the true, fit, hard, honest, loving, good you.